manzwebdesigns/wp-install/readme.md

 # WordPress Installation Shell Script
+Install this script by running `git clone https://github.com/manzwebdesigns/wp-install.git` in your webroot.

+## Special Instructions for the Windows OS.
-This version is for Windows.
-To prepare for using the script, you must modify the `ENV_ROOT` variable at the top of the script to match the http_root of your webserver.
+To prepare for using the script, you may need to modify the `ENV_ROOT` variable at the top of the script to match the http_root of your webserver.
 You must also install WP-CLI, which is most easily done by installing composer using this link: https://getcomposer.org/Composer-Setup.exe.
 Then use `composer global require wp-cli/wp-cli-bundle` to install WP-CLI.
 If you have an error about `mysql`, you will need to add the `xampp/mysql/bin` directory to your PATH variable.

+## Linux/Mac Instructions
+Be sure to have WP-CLI installed.
+Again, the easiest way is to use composer (`composer global require wp-cli/wp-cli-bundle`)

+## Usage
+You can use this script by simply running the command `sh wp-install` and providing the necessary answers or by using positional parameters like this `wp-install/wp-install.sh <ADMIN_USER> <ADMIN_PASSWORD> <folderName> <databasename> "<sitetitle>"`

 ## What this script does: